 Who is The Women's Advisory Committee for Support Staff?

 The committee’s role is to voice staff issues, specifically those that relate to women support staff.
-The committe's goal is to share information and provide a channel of communication between the Executive Vice President for Administrative Services and support staff.
+The committee's goal is to share information and provide a channel of communication between the Executive Vice President for Administration and support staff.
+This committee was originally founded in 1976 along with two other women's advisory committees - one for students and one for faculty/academic staff.

 A printable brochure regarding WACSS can be found by clicking here.